williscool/kindadm/README.md

 # deploy-kubernetes-kind-docker4win

+aka Docker Desktop aka Docker for Windows also probably works on Docker for Mac

-Create a local one or multi-node K8s cluster preset for development with one command.
+Create a local one or multi-node K8s cluster in kind preset for development with one command.

 ## Demo